-Approximately 10% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
-Each manuscript is assigned to 2-5 peer reviewers.
+At least 10% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
+Each manuscript is assigned to two peer reviewers.
 The journal follows a single-blind reviewing procedure.
-The average period from submission to the first decision is usually at most 15 days.
-The approximate rejection rate is 30%.
-The final decision on the acceptance of a manuscript for publication is made by the responsible Editor.
+The period from submission to the first decision is usually at most 30 days.
+The approximate rejection rate is at least 10%.
+The final decision on the acceptance of a manuscript for publication is made by the Meeting of the Members of the Editorial Board.